 What Causes Lung Inflammation?

 The body produces specific white blood cells to meet the needs of different systems.
 The lymphatic system manufactures Innate Lymphoid Cells which target the lungs and stimulate inflammation.
 There are multiple ILCs which target the lungs.
 Some of these cells trigger standard inflammation, while another form, called ILC2, triggers allergic reaction and asthma.
-We still do not fully understand what how ILC2 is regulated, but it’s clear that Testosterone plays a role.
+We still do not fully understand how ILC2 is regulated, but it’s clear that Testosterone plays a role.

 Do Women Produce More ILC2 Than Men?